A Brief History

 Do not let that great Easter dinner feast be the end of your Easter weekend, and keep the celebration going by adhering to Dyngus Day!
 (Oh, and pass the word, this holiday should not be a secret.)

-Questions for Students (and others): Have you ever celebrated Dyngus Day?
+Question for students (and subscribers): Have you ever celebrated Dyngus Day?
 Have you tried the foods mentioned above?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!